 Dehydration and lack of nutrition could trigger such a process resulting in presence of ketones in urine.
 You may not be taking enough calories as is required to cater the needs of both you and your baby.
 Having long intervals between meals or skipping a meal could also cause it happen.

-Women who suffer from gestational diabetes are often found
+Women who suffer from gestational diabetes are often found to have high levels ketones along with glucose in their urine.

 If you are throwing up too much in the first trimester, you may not be getting enough nutrition, which could again result in the same condition.